 Task How to Select a lane Click anywhere in the lane.
 View information about what has been applied to the lane Hover the mouse over the lane to reveal a tooltip.
-Select a fragment and its range on Click on a fragment size notation.
-The fragment is shown in red, and the footer is populated with information about the selection.
-Any fragment from the same sequence as
+Select a fragment Click on a fragment size notation.
+The fragment is shown in red, and the footer is